-The Missouri Department of Natural Resources Division of Geology and Land Survey conducted a study that developed ground water temperatures for six physiographic regions of Missouri with a $165,505 grant from the Division of Energy.
+The Missouri Department of Natural Resources Missouri Geological Survey conducted a study that developed ground water temperatures for six physiographic regions of Missouri with a $165,505 grant from the Division of Energy.
 The maps and accompanying report are intended to show and enhance the understanding of ground source heat pump (GSHP) potential in the state.
 The final report titled “Geothermal Map of Missouri” and maps can be downloaded in PDF format below.

 - Full Report (17 pages, 482 KB)

 - Osage Plains – Groundwater Temperatures of Missouri: Osage Plains Physiographic Region (8.7 MB)